 The Alice Springs Prison is so far beyond capacity that it's refusing to take prisoners.—Mark O'Reilly, principal legal officer, Central Australian Aboriginal Legal Aid Service, in 2011

-As the chart above shows Indigenous people represent on average 17% of the prison population except in Western Australia and the Northern Territory where they account for 43% and 84%.
+As the chart above shows Aboriginal people represent on average 17% of the prison population except in Western Australia and the Northern Territory where they account for 43% and 84%.

 Yet, as the yellow line shows, Aboriginal people make up less than 5% of each state’s population except for the Northern Territory where they account for 31.6%.

-Since 1989, the imprisonment rate of Aboriginal and Torres Strait Islander people has increased 12 times faster than the rate for non-Indigenous people .
+Since 1989, the imprisonment rate of Aboriginal and Torres Strait Islander people has increased 12 times faster than the rate for non-Aboriginal people .

 Half of the 10- to 17-year-olds in jails are Aboriginal .
-91% of all Aboriginal prisoners are male .
+More than 30% of all Australian Aboriginal males come before Corrective Services .
+No wonder that 91% of all Aboriginal prisoners are male .

 According to the Australian Bureau of Statistics (ABS), between 2002 and 2012, imprisonment rates for Aboriginal Australians increased from 1,262 to 1,914 Aboriginal prisoners per 100,000 adult Aboriginal population.
 In comparison, the rate for non-Aboriginal prisoners increased from 123 to 129 per 100,000 adult non-Aboriginal population .